phil-opp/blog_os/_posts/2015-08-10-entering-longmode.md

     resb 64
 stack_top:
 ```
 A stack doesn't need to be initialized with data because we will `pop` only if we `pushed` before.
-By using the [.bss] section and the `resb` (reserve byte) command, we just declare the length of the uninitialized data (64 byte) and avoid saving needless bytes in the executable.
+By using the [.bss] section and the `resb` (reserve byte) command, we just declare the length of the uninitialized data (64 byte) and avoid storing these bytes in the executable.
 When loading the executable, GRUB will create the section and the stack in memory.
-To use it, we update the stack pointer right after `start`:
+To use this stack, we update the stack pointer register right after `start`:

 ```nasm
 global start